-Bronwen Carson's professional career started in classical ballet at 15 with SJDT in the San Francisco Bay Area under the Artistic direction of Paul E Curtis.
-At 17, she joined The Cleveland Ballet under Artistic Director Dennis Nahat.
-She has also performed leading and supporting roles in Me and My Girl, Kismet, Joseph and the Technicolor Dreamcoat and The Will Rogers Follies with American Musical Theatre of San Jose.
-In AMTSJ’s The Music Man, starring Dirk Lombard, she received a Bay Area Equity Ginny Award for her depiction of Zaneeta Shinn in The Music Man, which starred Dirk Lumbard.
+Bronwen Carson's professional career started in classical ballet when after receiving scholarships to SJDT, Interlochen, and Cleveland Ballet’s Company Trainee Program.
+She joined The Cleveland Ballet at age 17, under Artistic Director Dennis Nahat.
+Fascinated with musicals, she went on to perform leading and supporting roles in Me and My Girl, Kismet, Joseph and the Technicolor Dreamcoat and The Will Rogers Follies.
+She received an Equity Ginny Award for her depiction of Zaneeta Shinn in The Music Man, which starred Dirk Lumbard.

-At the encouragement of Rainda Haines and RADA alumnus Marc Jacobs, Bronwen moved to New York to pursue acting professionally.
-After playing a small role in a film directed by Ed Norton, "Keeping the Faith," she was advised by him to study with Terry Schreiber in NYC.
-Bronwen studied with Terry for 4 years, focusing on the works of Anton Chekhov, Harold Pinter, Tennessee Williams, John Guare and Sam Shepard.
-Bronwen is trained in Meisner, Michael Chekhov and Stanislavski techniques and now utilizes them as a director and choreographer.
+At the encouragement of Rainda Haines, and her acting coach (RADA alumni, Marc Jacobs) Bronwen moved to New York to pursue acting professionally.
+After playing a small role in a film directed by Ed Norton (Keeping the Faith), she was advised by him to study with Terry Schreiber in NYC.
+Bronwen studied with Terry for 4 years.
+As an actor, she performed for many years in plays and films in NYC.